pulse-framework/pulse/docs/v2/getting-started/setup-with-react.md

 });
 ```

-This is the simplest form of intergration with React, calling `Pulse.React()` will create a React component that is tracked by Pulse's reactivity system.
-It will recieve props the same a regular React component.
+Calling `Pulse.React()` will create a React component that is tracked by Pulse's reactivity system.

 ::: warning NOTE: Import components after!
 Ensure to import any React components **after** calling `Pulse.use(React)` and `new Pulse()` otherwise Pulse will error because the `Pulse.React` function only exists after intergration with React.